-It’s important not to neglect physical hardening of the device against attacks that extract sensitive information which could be used in a remote attack or to gain control of the device.
+While it is last on the list of OWASP’s IoT top ten, it’s important not to neglect physical hardening of the device against attacks that extract sensitive information which could be used in a remote attack or to gain control of the device.
 Some measures that can be taken to physically harden a device include disabling or isolating debug ports, using secure boot to validate firmware, and not storing sensitive information on a removable memory card.

 Building a more secure IoT device

-Minimizing and mitigating IoT device security vulnerabilities is essential for manufacturers and distributors.
+To summarize OWASP’s guidance, mitigating IoT device security vulnerabilities is essential for manufacturers and distributors.
 The security, reliability, and efficiency of an entire IoT ecosystem is compromised if IoT devices and the data they gather and transmit cannot be trusted.
 OWASP’s IoT Top 10 list of IoT vulnerabilities is an important starting point.

 To learn more about securing IoT devices, IoT security vulnerabilities and building a trusted IoT ecosystem, read our in-depth whitepaper here.